Share of voice across ChatGPT, Perplexity, Claude, and Google AIO — measured across 9.231 shopper prompts and 26 brands.

 Move 1 (Days 1–30): Own one underserved prompt cluster end-to-end.
 Pick joint support or puppies.
 Commission one long-form vet-authored guide (genuinely useful content, not SEO filler), publish it on the brand domain, and seed derivative versions into the source types AI engines most consistently draw from in pet categories: veterinary-reviewed owned content, reputable editorial reviews, and active community discussion sites.
 Native Pet's 25% on ChatGPT demonstrates that a smaller brand can outperform the subscription leaders on at least one engine; the mechanism behind that result is not directly observable in our data, but the outcome is.

 Move 2 (Days 30–60): Hijack the substitute queries.
 Build a comparison hub on-domain with honest, data-rich pages titled "[Your brand] vs The Farmer's Dog" and "[Your brand] vs Ollie."
 The goal is not to win the comparison — it is to be the brand AI engines cite when a user asks for an alternative.
-Currently those queries echo the incumbent's name back.
-A single well-structured comparison page, syndicated to one review site, changes that.
+A well-structured comparison page, syndicated to one or two review sites, can improve the odds, though durable shifts in AI citation typically require repetition across multiple authoritative sources over time.

-Move 3 (Days 60–90): Close the Google AIO gap.
-Chewy surfaces at 13.3% on AIO versus 9.6% overall — roughly 40% uplift on that engine relative to its baseline.
-The mechanism is not proven in our data, but the observed pattern is stable enough that retailer presence on AIO deserves testing.
-For a DTC brand, this means evaluating a Chewy or Petco listing with complete structured data (ingredients, feeding guidelines, certifications) as a visibility investment, even where marketplace unit economics are weaker than direct.
+Move 3 (Days 60–90): Close the Google AIO gap via Chewy.
+Chewy is cited more often on Google AIO (13.3%) than in the aggregate SoV measure (9.6%), a ~39% relative difference, and it is the single clearest retailer signal in the dataset.
+The mechanism is not proven in our data, but the pattern is stable enough that retailer presence on AIO deserves testing.
+For a DTC brand, this means evaluating a Chewy listing with complete structured data (ingredients, feeding guidelines, certifications) as a visibility investment, even where marketplace unit economics are weaker than direct.
+(Petco at 1.7% on AIO does not carry the same signal and should not be assumed to offer equivalent lift.)
 The tradeoff — AI mention value vs. margin compression — should be modeled against the brand's CAC/LTV, not assumed.

 This study is based on 240 engine calls across ChatGPT, Perplexity, Gemini, and Google AI Overview, run against 60 shopper prompts designed to mirror real D2C query distributions in pet-wellness — a mix of category-definition, comparison, substitute, attribute, and use-case queries.
-Thirty brands were tracked, spanning fresh and air-dried food, supplements, gear, training, and retail — a deliberately broad taxonomy, which is why some tracked brands registered zero mentions.
-Share of voice is computed as the percentage of the 60 prompts in which a brand was named by at least one engine.
+Thirty brands were tracked, spanning fresh and air-dried food, supplements, gear, training, grooming accessories, and retail — a deliberately broad taxonomy that includes several adjacent non-wellness categories, which is why some tracked brands registered zero mentions and why the zero-mention count is not a pure category-performance signal.
+Share of voice is computed as the percentage of the 240 total engine calls in which a brand was named (equivalently, the average of the four engine-specific mention rates).
 Average position is the mean ordinal rank of the brand within each engine's response, averaged across all mentions.
-Empty prompts are those where no tracked brand was named by any engine.
+Because multiple brands are routinely co-cited in a single AI response, individual brand SoV figures are non-exclusive and cannot be summed into category concentration metrics.
+Prompt-cluster interpretations in this report are framed as hypotheses where they depend on prompt-level breakdowns not included in the aggregate dataset.

 Seeno tracks how your brand gets named by ChatGPT, Perplexity, Claude, and Google AIO — automatically, across your category's real shopper prompts.